 - work with pharmacies and insurance companies.

-Webinar panelists will discuss the background of the DEII initiative, the role of the clinical coordinator within the DEII initiative and lessons learned from the initiative that could be applied within the Ryan White HIV/AIDS Program community.
-Participants will gain insights from the initiative that could be broadly applied to MAT providers, waivered physicians, social workers, addition counselors and those who are looking to start an MAT program in their clinic setting.
+Webinar panelists discussed the background of the DEII initiative, the role of the clinical coordinator within the DEII initiative and lessons learned from the initiative that could be applied within the Ryan White HIV/AIDS Program community.
+Participants gained insights from the initiative that could be broadly applied to MAT providers, waivered physicians, social workers, addiction counselors and those who are looking to start an MAT program in their clinic setting.